 Drug Testing Articles

 As workplace positivity rates increase, the growing sophistication of drug testing has led employees to evolve their cheating methods.
-With the opioid epidemic on the rise, increased cocaine and methamphetamine detection, and new laws legalizing recreational or medicinal marijuana in several states, employers are establishing stricter routine to combat a new threat, fake urine.
+With the opioid epidemic on the rise, increased cocaine and methamphetamine detection, and new laws legalizing recreational or medicinal marijuana in several states, employers are establishing a stricter routine to combat a new threat, fake urine.
 Learn more about the threats of fake urine here: Synthetic Urine: How Fake Urine Increases Drug Test Abuse

 As medical prescriptions for opioids are on the rise, DISA’s hair drug testing vendor partner Psychemedics saw one out of every 28 drug test samples return lab positive for opioids in 2018.
 Employers need to understand how these prescriptions affect safety-sensitive employees in the drug testing process, what the process is when an employee has a prescription, and why you may need to implement new procedures to ensure your facility stays as safe as possible.
 Get help with your drug testing policy here: 1 in Every 28 Hair Tests Are Positive for Opioids

 Mock Audits: How They Can Help Your Company